How Borrowers with Low Credit Scores Can Qualify for FHA Loans in 2024

 The updated policy mitigates the risk for lenders serving clients with lower credit scores, enabling them to maintain or even lower their minimum credit score requirements without fear of penalty.
 This approach aligns with the FHA's goal of increasing homeownership among underserved communities.

-For example, a lender primarily serving borrowers with credit scores below 640won't be mistreated compared to one serving a higher-credit clientele.
+For example, a lender primarily serving borrowers with credit scores below 640 won't be mistreated compared to one serving a higher-credit clientele.

 This level playing field encourages lenders to continue supporting potential home buyers who might otherwise be excluded from the market due to stringent credit requirements.